Best Diet Plan For Marathon Runners

 Photo by Polina Tankilevitch from Pexels

-Adding steel cut oats to your breakfast can provide a hearty supply of proteins as well.
+Adding steel-cut oats to your breakfast can provide a hearty supply of proteins as well.
 With the same ratio of proteins per serving as pumpkin seeds and cashew nuts.

-Other option for Vegetarian and Vegan:
+Other options for Vegetarian and Vegan:

 Some other good options are chia seeds, almonds with 6g protein per 30 g serving, chickpeas, wild rice, black beans, lentils, and the classic vegetarian food Tofu which contains 8 to 15 g per 85 g of the serving.